theupdateframework/pep-on-pypi-with-tuf/README.rst

 The `Metadata`__ document provides information about each of the required metadata and their expected content.
-The next section covers the different kinds of metadata recommended for PyPI.
+The next section covers the different kinds of metadata RECOMMENDED for PyPI.

 __ https://github.com/theupdateframework/tuf/blob/develop/METADATA.md